Avo-k/black_numba/README.md

 * Piece-square tables
 * Double, isolated and passed pawns
 * Open and semi-open files for rooks and kings
+* shield pawn for king
+* bishop and queen basic mobility

 ## Numba